-- 5. As much as possible, continue sampling the original 12 snorkeling sites and the 12 new sites added in 2014 to maintain adequate precision. - 8.
-Recommendations

-6. Mark-recapture experiments no longer need to be conducted for any age-class but for age-2+ Steelhead since the Coquitlam River-specific model of snorkeling detection probability is sufficiently refined for all but this species age-class.
+- 4. As much as possible, continue sampling at least 24 sites to maintain adequate precision. - 5.
+Mark-recapture experiments no-longer need to be conducted for any age-class except for age-2+ Steelhead since the Coquitlam River-specific model of snorkeling detection probability is sufficiently refined for all but this species age-class.
 If we find that precision would improve from further refining the detection probability, benefits from this would be applied to all previous sampling.